flybywiresim/docs/docs/a32nx-briefing/flight-deck.md

 - Clickable overview of the A320neo flight deck.
 - Move the mouse over the panels to get the name of the panel.
-- Click on the panels to get a more detailed description of that panel (if available yet).
+- Click on the panels to get a more detailed description of that panel.

 <style>
 .imagemap {
     position: relative;
     display: inline-block;
-    background-color: rgba(255, 0, 0, .4);
+    /*background-color: rgba(255, 0, 0, .4);*/
-    border: 1px solid yellow;
+    /*border: 1px solid yellow;*/
 }
 .imagemap .imagemapname {
   visibility: hidden;